 Grief is a third category

 Grief is a natural response to loss.
-It is not the everyday sense of sadness and it is not a clinical depressive episode in the technical sense, though it overlaps with both.
+It isn't the everyday sense of sadness and it isn't a clinical depressive episode in the technical sense, though it overlaps with both.

 Grief typically comes in waves tied to reminders.
 It leaves space for other emotions between the waves, including love, anger, and even laughter.
 It softens over months.
 The pain remains but the shape of the day changes.